 Danish.
-In a review of Ole Meyer’s translation, I discuss the Latin poet Propertius.
+In a review of Ole Meyer’s translation (heavily indebted to this article by Colin Burrow), I discuss the Latin poet Propertius.
 He deployed a masterful command of shiftiness to engineer a political scandal, rejecting the Augustan celebration of soldiery and pious marriages in favor of extramarital affairs.
 Though making love not war has since ceased to be provocative, Propertius remains as irksome as he was in antiquity, since his romances are full of spite, spittle, and violence against women.
 Propertius is not a poet for the times, but then again, he never was.

 “Bittert bløddyr” (“Spiteful softy”), Weekendavisen (6 September 2021).
 Link.